klopetx/Hybrid_EMA_Diagnosis/README.md

 It has been also tested in Ubuntu with R > 3.6.
 The work is packaged as a project, therefore, using Rstudio is recommended.
 Furthermore [renv package] has been used to keep track of dependencies.
-Once you open the project you should install renv (if not already installed) and run renv::restore().
-Automatically renv will download and install the packages required to build the project.
+Once you open the project (Hybrid_EMA.Rproj file) you should install renv (if not already installed) and run renv::restore().
+Renv will automatically download and install the packages required to build and run the project.

 # Project and code